-Several decades experience testing components for medium, high and ultra-high power networks have offered valuable insight into issues of quality and performance.
-This edited contribution to INMR by Bas Verhoeven of Kema Labs in the Netherlands focuses on testing cables and accessories and provides an outlook for surge arresters.
+Decades of experience in laboratory testing of components for medium, high and ultra-high power networks have offered insight into issues of quality and performance.
+This edited 2019 contribution to INMR by Bas Verhoeven of KEMA Labs focused on testing cables and accessories and also provided an outlook for surge arresters.

 Cables: Type, Pre-qualification & Commission Testing